Paul Watson: Early and personal life

 Paul Watson was born in Toronto, the oldest child of Anthony Joseph Watson and Annamarie Larsen, and grew up in St. Andrews, New Brunswick, along with three younger sisters and three younger brothers.
 As a child he was a member of the Kindness Club, which he has credited with teaching him to "respect and defend animals".
 After working as a tour guide at Expo 67, the World's Fair that took place in Montreal in 1967, Watson rode the rails to Vancouver.

 In 1968 and the early 1970s, he joined the Canadian Coast Guard, where he served aboard weatherships, search and rescue hovercraft, and buoy tenders.
 He signed up as a merchant seaman in 1969 with the Norwegian Consulate in Vancouver and shipped out on the 30,000 ton bulk carrier Bris as a deckhand.
 The Bris was registered in Oslo, Norway, and manifested for the Indian Ocean and Pacific trade.
 In 1972 he shipped out of San Francisco on the 35,000 ton bulk Swedish carrier Jarl R. Trapp and manifested for the Indian Ocean and Pacific trade.

 Watson has one daughter, Lilliolani (born 1980), with his first wife, Starlet Lum, who was a founding director of Greenpeace Quebec, Earthforce!, Project Wolf, and Sea Shepherd.
 His second wife, Lisa Distefano, was Sea Shepherd's Director of Operations during the Makah anti-whaling campaigns in Friday Harbor.
 His third wife, Allison Lance, is an animal rights activist and a volunteer crew member of Sea Shepherd.
 Watson has two grandchildren.
 Watson married his fourth wife Yana Rusinovich on February 14, 2015, in Paris.
 Watson and Rusinovich have two sons, Tiger and Murtagh.

 Watson ran for Parliament in Vancouver Centre twice for the Green Party.
 In 1995, he ran for Mayor of Vancouver for the Green Party.

+Watson is living in Paris, writing books, giving lectures and coordinating marine conservation campaigns, currently focusing on opposition to illegal whaling operations and opposition to deep sea mining.